Healthy Homes Assessment Camberley

 What We Do

-As building inspectors, we are experts in all components that come with specialist house inspections.
-We are here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all elements associated with specialist home examinations.
+We’re here to ensure that you make the correct choice when it comes to purchasing your next property.

-We value your money, and undertake detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning an house.
+We take your investment seriously and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of owning or purchasing a house.

-We specialise in a range of solutions to make sure you are completely informed of the condition of any property that you might be thinking of buying or selling along with other solutions.
+We specialise in a range of solutions to ensure you are fully aware of the state of any property you may be looking to purchase or sell in addition to other services.

-Not only do we cooperate with you, we also work with some major clients, including bank branches, local councils, and insurance firms.
-Evidently they are pleased with the peace of mind provided, because of the information contained included in our reports on building inspections.
+We don’t just collaborate with you, but we also have big clients like local councils, banks and insurance firms.
+They clearly are pleased with this peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systemised approach to your property inspection and the latest in technology for software with digital photos embedded into the reports, you are able to actually see any issues that may be found.
-Because of our comprehensive reporting it’s no wonder that we have so many clients who recommend our service to family and friends.
+With our systemised method of conducting your home inspection as well as the latest technology in software that incorporates digital images into your document, you can actually see any issues that may be identified.
+Because of our comprehensive reporting it is not surprising that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports